 Like the postal service.
 My Mum sent me a couple of letters in July when we were staying n Kampala.
 One of them arrived a week ago.
 It had gone via Vanuatu in the Pacific Islands.
 The other one is yet to arrive.
 We have had similar experiences with other items of mail.

-had any work at all done to it since.
+The Post Office in Jinja was built, by all appearances, in the 1920’s, and hasn’t had any work at all done to it since.
 There is rarely anyone there and the woman working there eats her lunch while sitting at the counter.
 I wouldn’t be in the least bit surprised if one day a man arrived at the Post Office on a donkey bringing the mail from the next village in a brown sack.
 And Jinja is one of the biggest places in Uganda.

 I also wonder how - or even if - people get mail.
 Mail is only delivered to PO Boxes not houses, and given there are around 250,000 people in the Jinja district, there are less than 3000 PO Boxes.
 Perhaps several thousand people club together to rent a PO Box…?